Jonarzz/DotaResponsesRedditBot/README.md

 * one word responses are no longer in the dictionary
 * replaced double spaces with single space
 * bot is now working with hot submissions

+---
+##Treeware License
+Basically MIT License, but if you use the code (learning or project purposes), you have to plant at least one tree at some future time.